aliciapaz/aliciapaz/README.md

 -  :musical_note: music & arts
 -  :herb: sustainability

-If you have a cool project that involves one or more of these topics, reach me on [Twitter]( https://twitter.com/_alicia_paz).
+If you have a cool project that involves one or more of these topics, reach me on [Twitter]( https://twitter.com/_alicia_paz) or [Linkedin](https://www.linkedin.com/in/aliciapazrojas/).